vbotka/ansible-freebsd-poudriere/docs/source/example-poudriere-ports-create.rst

    [00:00:00] Checking out the ports tree... done

-Optionaly update ports tree if it has already been created
+Optionaly update ports' tree if it has already been created

 .. code-block:: sh
    :emphasize-lines: 1